GunjanGupta26/MoviePedia_movie-recommmender/README.md

 sigmoid kernel graph
 # Installation

-1. Clone or download this repository to your local machine.
+1. Clone or download this repository from the given drive link :  https://drive.google.com/drive/folders/1UCyjCQrO83UKJAw7Q3DWOz5jsXSLXDW_?usp=sharing to your local machine.

 2. Install all the libraries mentioned in the `requirements.txt` file.

+## Prerequisites

+make sure following are installed

+pip

 # Reproducing this web app
 To recreate this web app on your own computer, do the following.